nanvel/blog/pages/languages/english/idioms.md

 To find out - to discover
 To pick up on - first to notice
 To buy into - to be influenced by
+Living out of a suitcase - to stay very briefly in several places, never unpacking one's luggage To stop off - to stay somewhere
+Take of - взлітати